 There is one caveat to cutting the cord in that there is some content that still may not be available to you (at least legally) if you’re not paying for cable TV.

 - Sports: In many markets sports are not available online or on broadcast TV.
 The only way to get it may be to sign up for cable TV.
 For me that meant signing up for cable to get Fox Sports North through my cable provider.
-With the release of a variety of providers like Playstation Vue, Sling TV, Fubo and others, that is no longer a problem.
+With the release of a variety of providers like Hulu + Live TV, YouTube TV, Sling TV, fuboTV and others, that is no longer as much of a problem.

 - Some pay channels: There are still some pay channels that are not available outside of a cable TV package.
 The only way around that in many instances is to purchase the shows individually from a service like Amazon Prime Video, or Google Play.

 Cut The Cord And Start Saving Money!